Deepfakes and Synthetic Documents: The US Fraud Crisis

 How can I tell if a document was generated by AI?

 Individual AI-generated documents are increasingly difficult to identify visually.
-The most reliable detection methods are cross-document validation (checking consistency across multiple documents in a file), statistical analysis of value distributions, and verification of extracted data against external registries.
+The most reliable detection methods are cross-document validation (checking consistency across multiple documents in a file), statistical analysis of value distributions, and verification of extracted data against external registries such as state Secretary of State databases and IRS records.
 AI-powered platforms like CheckFile automate these checks, achieving detection rates above 90% on synthetic documents through multi-layer analysis rather than visual inspection alone.

 Are deepfakes only a risk for identity verification?

-No. While deepfake video attacks on biometric KYC systems receive the most attention, the broader risk lies in synthetic supporting documents -- payslips, financial statements, company registrations, and invoices generated entirely by AI.
+No. While deepfake video attacks on biometric KYC systems receive the most attention, the broader risk lies in synthetic supporting documents โ payslips, financial statements, articles of incorporation, and invoices generated entirely by AI.
 These documents are used to obtain loans, open business accounts, secure leases, and commit procurement fraud.
 Any process that relies on submitted documents for decision-making is exposed.

 What sectors are most vulnerable to synthetic document fraud?